Unidocs.org home page

 The city is located at the extreme southern portion of Santa Clara County.
 Chemical Control coordinates water and soil contamination issues with the Central Coast Regional Water Quality Control Board in San Luis Obispo.
 The city of Gilroy is one of the few cities that conduct oversight of UST soil contamination for the Regional Board.

 Chemical Control is the only agency that a business will need to contact to obtain permits under the Unified Program.
-However, should a business require permits in addition to the Unified Program, Chemical Control will assist with referrals to appropriate agencies such as; the California Air Basin 2, Bay Area Air Quality Management District (BAAQMD), Santa Clara Valley Water District (SCVWD), Santa Clara County Health Department, and the Department of Toxic Substance Control (DTSC) and Office of Emergency Services (OES).
+However, should a business require permits in addition to the Unified Program, Chemical Control will assist with referrals to appropriate agencies such as; the California Air Basin 2, Bay Area Air Quality Management District (BAAQMD), Santa Clara Valley Water District (SCVWD), Santa Clara County Department of Environmental Health (DEH), and the Department of Toxic Substance Control (DTSC) and Office of Emergency Services (OES).
 For further information on the services provided by Chemical Control, refer to City Services.

 To Submit Documents For More Information